ahmedbesbes/dataset-builder/README.md

 # Object detection with make-sense:

-Makesense is an awesome open source webapp that lets you easily label your image dataset for tasks such as localization.
+Make Sense is an awesome open source webapp that lets you easily label your image dataset for tasks such as localization.

 You can check it out here: https://www.makesense.ai/ You can also clone it and run it locally (for better performance): https://github.com/SkalskiP/make-sense